-The purpose of this letter is to set forth our current understanding of the Secret Service's response to the twenty specific requests the Review Board has made thus far.
-Please do not hesitate to let us know whether any of our statements are incorrect.
+The purpose of this letter is to set forth our understanding of the Secret Service's response to the twenty specific requests the Review Board has made thus far.

 Record Searches Conducted to Date by the Secret Service

 1. SS-1 (Files of Chief James Rowley)